From Zero to Global: A Complete AI Video Workflow Using Google Cloud & Gemini

 - Generate side‑car files (e.g., .srt).

-This ensures that even if the audio isn’t played, the message remains readable in the user’s local language.
+This ensures the message remains readable in the user’s local language even when audio isn’t played.

 Why This Matters for African Tech

-While Vertex AI handles the heavy lifting of creative generation (building the world, the characters, and the movement), these specialized APIs are the bridge to the user.
+While Vertex AI handles the heavy lifting of creative generation (building worlds, characters, and movement), the specialized APIs act as the bridge to the user.

 For independent media houses, creators, and developers in Africa, this stack represents a massive opportunity.
 We can now build: